How Do We Share New Materials?

 Save as a PDF

 Peggy discovered that she could save the Powerpoint slide as a PDF document.
 After she created the PDF, we could preview it before sharing in our Google Classroom.
 This system worked great for us last year, and several of our students enjoyed seeing the newsletters.
 We also periodically shared the newsletters with teachers.
 It was a great outreach to inform our users of new materials!
-You can view examples of these newsletters here.

 This year the goal is for students to create the newsletters.
 Peggy has already asked a few students to take on this task.
 I think it will be much more powerful for our learners to produce these documents.
 In addition, students can use these as artifacts of their work in the years to come.
 I hope a team of students will eventually assist in the production of this outreach program.